kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/verifying-signatures.md

 </Tabs>

 ## Verifying signatures without the SDK
-:::warning don't try this at home
+:::warning Don't try this at home

 The [Rabo Smart Pay SDK](#) provides tooling to verify signatures.
 You should use the SDK whenever possible.

 :::

-If you are for some reason unable to use the SDK, you must follow the steps outlined below after you received the delivery.
+If you are for some reason unable to use the SDK, you should at least use an existing [JWT library](https://jwt.io/libraries) to do the JWS creation, and signature verification.
+When selecting a library ensure that the following algorithms are supported:
+- ES256
+- ES384
+- ES512
+- RS256
+- RS384
+- RS512

+A list of JWT libraries can be found at [https://jwt.io/libraries](https://jwt.io/libraries).

+With a suitable library in place, your server must:

-1. Get the value of the HTTP request header with name `x-smartpay-signature`.
+1. Get the value of the HTTP request header with name `X-SmartPay-Signature`.
 This will be the _detached-jws_.
 2. Split the _detached-jws_ on the dot character (`.`), the first part will be the _header_, the last part will be the _signature_.
 3. Get the body of the HTTP request as an array of bytes, this will be the _payload_.
 4. Craft a _JWS_ using the _header_, _payload_, and _signature_ as input.